Erik-Serbicki/music-room/README.md

 ]
 ```

 Now, if we navigate to api/create_room/ we will see the new APIView.
 The .as_view() is there because right now we want to see the view in the webpage.

+To see our code in action, fill in all the fields, and click POST.
+You will see the space above the input fields update, and return the JSON of the data you just put in.